Today my ketone experiment reached goal #1: achieving a higher level of ketosis*.

 I’ve also tested keto sticks for measuring urine ketones (cheaper and simpler).
 In my case, the results so far track the blood ketones reasonably well, even if urine ketones is a more inexact and unreliable test.

 So what do you think I’ve noticed?
 Does it feel different?
 What do you think happened to my weight & waist measurement (I started at a normal satisfactory weight) and training/mental performance?
 Answers are coming up, but feel free to guess in the comments!

 */ Ketosis is a natural state where the body is almost only burning fat.The secret of ketosis is to eat very low amounts of carbs and only moderate amounts of protein.
 Then add fat to satiety.

 Some less informed people still confuse natural ketosis with the pathological state ketoacidosis.
 The latter has completely different causes, usually extreme insulin deficiency in type 1 diabetics.
-In this dangerous state the ketone koncentrations are around ten times higher then in normal ketosis, and the blood sugar is sky high.
+In this dangerous state, the ketone concentrations are around ten times higher than in normal ketosis, and the blood sugar is sky-high.

 Natural ketosis due to low-carb eating is perfectly safe with stable well-controlled blood sugar and well-controlled blood ketones.